jhpark35/jhpark35.github.io/_pages/about.md

 <a id="education"></a>
 ## 📖 Education

-- 2023.03 - Now, Ph.D in Electrical and Computer Engineering, Sungkyunkwan University.
+- 2023.03 - Present, Ph.D. in Electrical and Computer Engineering, Sungkyunkwan University.
 - 2012.03 - 2015.08, B.S. in Electronic and Electrical Engineering, Sungkyunkwan University.